Burlingame Treaty: History

-China and the United States concluded the Burlingame–Seward Treaty in 1868 to expand upon the Treaty of Tianjin of 1858.
-The new treaty established some basic principles that aimed to ease immigration restrictions, and represented a Chinese effort to limit foreign interference in internal Chinese affairs.
+China and the United States concluded the Burlingame–Seward Treaty in 1868 to expand upon the Treaty of Tientsin of 1858.
+The new treaty established some basic principles that aimed to ease immigration restrictions and represented a Chinese effort to limit foreign interference in internal Chinese affairs.

-On June 14, 1861, Lincoln appointed Anson Burlingame as minister to the Qing Empire.
-Burlingame was an experienced diplomat, having had a long record of faithful employment in the diplomatic service.
-Upon his arrival in China, he chose to establish a cooperative and friendly policy rather than an aggressive and uncompromising one and developed close and amiable relationships with the reform elements of the Qing court.
+On June 14, 1861, president Abraham Lincoln appointed Anson Burlingame as minister to the Qing Empire.
+Burlingame was an experienced diplomat, having a long record of faithful employment in the diplomatic service.
+Upon his arrival in China, he chose to establish a cooperative and friendly diplomatic policy rather than an aggressive and uncompromising one and developed close and amicable relationships with the reform elements of the Qing court.

-The United States also wished to gain access to profitable trading opportunities and foster the continued spread of Christianity in Asia via their missionaries, which was already initiated by Catholic missionaries who arrived in China starting in the 16th century.
+The United States also wished to gain access to profitable trading opportunities and foster the continued spread of Christianity in Asia by missionaries, which had already been initiated by Catholic missionaries who arrived in China starting in the 16th century.
 As a part of the general effort to convince the Chinese to adopt a more Western approach to diplomacy and governance, the Western powers also encouraged the Qing government to send diplomatic missions abroad.
 Finally persuaded to do so, the Chinese requested that Burlingame accompany their representatives on a tour that included stops in the major capitals of Washington, London, Paris, and Berlin.
-Burlingame, originally a representative of the U.S. government, gave up his post to assist the Chinese in their treaty negotiations with Seward.
+Burlingame, originally a representative of the U.S. government, gave up his post to assist the Chinese in their treaty negotiations with Secretary of State William H. Seward.

-While in Washington, Burlingame negotiated a treaty with Secretary of State William H. Seward, his former superior to revise and expand upon the points established in the Treaty of Tianjin of 1858.
-The first few articles of the new treaty protected commerce conducted in Chinese ports and cities, and established the right of China to appoint consuls to American port cities.
-The more groundbreaking articles included measures that promised the Chinese the right to free immigration and travel within the United States, and allowed for the protection of Chinese citizens in the United States in accordance with the most-favored-nation principle.
+While in Washington, Burlingame negotiated a treaty with Seward, his former superior, to revise and expand upon the points established in the Treaty of Tientsin of 1858.
+The first several articles of the new treaty protected commerce conducted in Chinese ports and cities, and established the right of China to appoint consuls to American port cities.
+The more groundbreaking articles included measures that promised the Chinese the right to free immigration and travel within the United States and allowed for the protection of Chinese citizens in the United States in accordance with the most-favored-nation principle.
 Another article gave the citizens of the two nations reciprocal access to education and schooling when living in the other country.
 All of these articles served to reinforce the principle of equality between the two nations.

 The final article of the Burlingame–Seward Treaty offered China some protection from external influence in internal matters.
-In this article the U.S. recognized that the decision to begin new construction projects or similar improvements belonged in the hands of the local government, not foreign powers or their representatives.
+In this article, the U.S. recognized that the decision to begin new construction projects or similar improvements belonged in the hands of the local government, not foreign powers or their representatives.
 This point was intended to safeguard against undue U.S. involvement in Chinese domestic affairs.